 School lunches made easy, healthy and affordable with bulk-baking freezer-friendly lunch box recipe ideas that will take the chaos out of your mad mornings.

-School mornings can end up chaotic, but with a little routine and planning, you can make the school lunch packing madness a simple and easy process by planning ahead.
-During the school holidays, I spend a few hours doing a big bake up, making snacks and lunches to have on hand to place into the kid’s lunchboxes.
-I have quite a few go-to favourite freezer friendly lunch box recipes, which I have just conveniently put together in one place for you.
-I make muffins, cookies, quiches, scrolls, scones and more.
-The day I bake them I place them all in the freezer.
-I grab it out of the freezer, pack it into the lunchboxes frozen and by morning tea time they are defrosted.
-There are a few benefits to this process:
+School mornings can end up chaotic, but with a little routine and planning you can make the school lunch packing madness a simple and easy process.
+During the school holidays I spend a few hours doing a big bake up, making snacks and lunches to have on hand to place into the kid’s lunchboxes.
+I have quite a few go-to favourite freezer-friendly lunch box recipes, and you’ll be happy to know that I have conveniently packaged these together in my very easy to follow Lunch Box Recipe Cookbook for you.

-- Always have something available to pack into lunchboxes
+- Mean you always have something available to pack into lunchboxes